Bashorun97/Scrumy/README.md

 # linuxjobber-internship

-A repo for linuxjobber labs geared towards building a chatscrum app with django
+A chatscrum app with django powered with AWS websockets